SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-1-exam-preparation/complex-conditions-problems/complex-conditions-problems/problem-sums-of-3-numbers.md

 ![](/assets/chapter-8-1-images/06.Sums-3-numbers-03.png)

 Similarly, we will supplement the other two cases.
-The full code and output of the program will look like this:
+The full code of the program will look like this:

 ![](/assets/chapter-8-1-images/06.Sums-3-numbers-04.png)